 “Filming on the observatory will stay with me for a long time.
 To see the night sky in such incredible detail and watch the ASKAP telescope follow the Milky Way across the sky was a sight to behold,” she said.

 Beyond the Milky Way features many radio telescopes at Inyarrimanha Ilgari Bundara, our Murchison Radio-astronomy Observatory, from our ASKAP radio telescope, to the Murchison Widefield Array and, of course, the upcoming SKA.

 Despite the radio telescopes’ ability to operate 24/7, having permission to be on site overnight is extremely rare.
 Chris was glad to take advantage of this rare opportunity.

 “Being on the observatory after dark was a once-in-a-lifetime experience to see the night sky above these amazing instruments.
 While there I couldn’t pass up the chance to have a crack at some astrophotography myself,” said Chris.

 Beyond the Milky Way is showing at the WA Museum Boola Bardip from December 2021 into early 2022.
 It will then tour nationally, including a stop at the Museum of Geraldton.
 Keep an eye out for the film at a venue near you!

-We acknowledge the Wajarri Yamatji as the traditional owners of the observatory site.
+We acknowledge the Wajarri Yamaji as the Traditional Owners and native title holders of the observatory site.

 Beyond the Milky Way is a White Spark Pictures production.
 Principal production investment from Screen Australia in association with Screenwest & Lotterywest.
 Financed with support from the Department of Industry, Science, Energy and Resources, the International Centre for Radio Astronomy Research (ICRAR), CSIRO – Australia’s national science agency, the Pawsey Supercomputing Research Centre, Scitech and Inspiring Australia, SKA Observatory (SKAO), ASTRO3D and Western Australian Museum.